wittend/instance/README.md

 ## Using the App

-- The left panel shows the palette defined by `palette_objects.json`
+- The left panel shows the palette populated from files in `public/obj/`.
 - Drag items from the palette onto the canvas to create nodes
 - Move nodes by dragging their bodies
 - Create a connection by clicking a source handle (right) then a sink handle (left)